AxsPlayer/Project_Multiple-Spider/README.md

 One of effecient resource of data is website, thus, it's important to collect neccessary data from website in effecient way.

 ## Version and Abilty
   - Version 0.1:  Fetching the websites.
+  - Version 0.2:  Fetching the pictures.